Air Conditioner Installation Alfred-Plantagenet

 A2Ls

-There are two new refrigerants being used across North America due to their lower environmental impact; R-32 and R-454b.
+There are now 2 new refrigerants on the Canadian market to replace both R-22 and R-410a; R-32 and R-454b.
+These new refrigerants are collectively referred to as A2Ls.
+They have Ozone Depletion Potential ratings of zero and must have GWP ratings of under 750.
 R-32 has been used for the last decade across Europe with a GWP of 675.
 R-454b is new to the market but boasts a GWP of 466.
+These numbers are still high but it is definitely a step in the right direction!

 You may have heard these refrigerants are flammable.
 They are considered “mildly” flammable, meaning if you placed a source of ignition such a BBQ lighter directly at the refrigerant, it would spark.
 However, as soon as the source of ignition was removed, the flame would go out.
 In comparison, natural gas and propane are true flammable substances and are commonly used in homes every day.
 The use of these substances is highly regulated to keep everyone safe and comfortable.